 Course entry requirements

-- At least five GCSEs at four and above, including English and maths
+- At least five GCSEs at grade 4 or above, including English Language and Maths

 During your studies you will have access to extra materials and activities as part of your course.
 These extra items (such as equipment, study guides and workbooks etc.) are built into the normal day-to-day running of our courses and so we ask students to make an annual payment towards these additional costs.
 If there are any issues with being able to pay these costs, please contact Richard Taunton Sixth Form College.